 The Latest | Israeli strikes kill at least 67 Palestinians in Gaza as Ramadan begins

-With no end to fighting sight, Palestinians in Gaza began fasting Monday for the holy month of Ramadan as hunger worsens across the strip and pressure grows on Israel over the growing humanitarian crisis.
+With no end to the war sight, Palestinians in Gaza began fasting Monday for the holy month of Ramadan as hunger worsens across the strip and pressure is raised on Israel over the growing humanitarian crisis.

-The United States, Qatar and Egypt had hoped to broker a cease-fire ahead of the normally joyous month of dawn-to-dusk fasting that would include the release of dozens of Israeli hostages and Palestinian prisoners, and the entry of a large amount of humanitarian aid.
-However, the cease-fire talks stalled last week.
+The United States, Qatar and Egypt had hoped to broker a cease-fire ahead of the normally joyous month of dawn-to-dusk fasting that would include the release of Israeli hostages and Palestinian prisoners, and the entry of much more humanitarian aid.
+But the cease-fire talks stalled last week.

 Gaza’s Health Ministry said the bodies of 67 people killed by Israeli strikes were brought to hospitals over the past 24 hours, bringing the Palestinian death toll to more than 31,112 since the war began.
 The ministry doesn’t differentiate between civilians and combatants in its count, but says that women and children make up two-thirds of the dead.

 The war began when Hamas-led militants stormed into southern Israel on Oct.
 7, killing some 1,200 people, mostly civilians, and taking around 250 hostage.
-Hamas is still believed to be holding around 100 captives.
+Hamas is still believed to still be holding around 100 captives and the remains of others.

 Five months of war have forced around 80% of Gaza’s 2.3 million people from their homes and pushed hundreds of thousands to the brink of famine.